oleg088097/shopping-cart/README.md

 ## Bonus Missions

 * Implement Validation ensure the fields are filled with correct type of information.
-* Calculate the Tax Rate based on Zip Code via a website called Avalera.
+* Calculate the Tax Rate based on Zip Code via a website called Avalara.

 ## Tips: